Disclosure: There are affiliate links in this post.

 When I was a kid, my Mom had a lot of fashion rules we had to follow.
 Growing up in Germany, there was no such rule like no white before Memorial day and no white after Labor Day.
-However, wearing white was reserved for summer and brides; and, you wouldn’t head-to-toe white unless you were the bride.
+However, wearing white was reserved for summer and brides; and, you wouldn’t don a head-to-toe white outfit unless you were the bride.

 I never understood these rules for who, when, where and how to wear black because they failed to be logic in the great picture.
 In other words, they were inconsistent and would leave loose ends in terms of what to wear.
 They just made no sense.
 And here is why:

 - Why should a color be age-dependent?
 It’s just a color and just a choice of the person wearing it, or not.

 - Which color looks great on someone is not alone defined by the hair color.
 Yes, there is a big contrast between platinum blonde and black, but most likely someone with this light blonde hair color has a fair skin and looks washed out wearing black.
 On the contrary, someone with a skin of olive undertone and/or dark hair and dark eyes (like me) more likely looks great in black clothing.